Keyboard shortcuts

 Set default_profile in your config:

-default_profile: deepseek
+default_profile: "deepseek"

 This profile is used when you run ccode without specifying one.